rjsf-team/react-jsonschema-form/docs/usage/themes.md

 import Form from "@rjsf/material-ui";
 ```

-For more information on how to create a custom theme, see
+For more information on how to create a custom theme, see documentation on the `withTheme` component.